Beta Technologies, Inc.

 The stations would take power directly from the grid and/or from solar panels charging a bank of batteries.
 Having battery storage allows the station to charge eVTOL aircraft without the need to have heavy power lines installed for the station.
 Powering the station with solar panels and with battery storage allows the station to recharge the aircraft even if the grid lost power or was located in a remote location without power lines.

-- Aircraft type: eVTOL
+- Aircraft type: eVTOL passenger and cargo aircraft

 - Range: 250 miles (500 km)